Nana Mouskouri: Chart records and certifications

-In the US, her album titled Only Love - The Best of Nana Mouskouri charted and peaked at #141 on Billboard 200, spending six weeks on chart.
+In the US, her album titled Only Love - The Best of Nana Mouskouri charted and peaked at No. 141 on Billboard 200, spending six weeks on chart.
 This is her highest charting project in the country.
-In 2007, I'll Remember You peaked at #22 on Billboard Traditional Jazz Albums and #42 on Billboard Jazz Albums.
-In 1998, Concert for Peace peaked at #7 on Billboard World Albums and charted for six weeks.
+In 2007, I'll Remember You peaked at No. 22 on Billboard Traditional Jazz Albums and No. 42 on Billboard Jazz Albums.
+In 1998, Concert for Peace peaked at No. 7 on Billboard World Albums and charted for six weeks.